| Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used ONLY for immediate family, home use. Thank you for your honesty.

 Practice kicking a ball.
 Start with a large ball and progress to a smaller one.
 Set up a goal and take turns being goalie.
 Say the names of the month, first five books of the Old Testament, and the memory verse while kicking; say one word per kick.

 • Visual Perception Skill:

-Block Activity is an idea to help the child process and give meaning to what he sees.
+Block Activity - These are activities that we have learned through occupational and visual therapy.
 Use blocks sets such as Parquetry Block Super Set, Pattern Blocks and Boards, Pattern Blocks to do these activities.
-Four separate ideas are provided on the Block Activity page.

 Warning: All information on the ABCJesusLovesMe website, on Facebook Groups under the ABCJesusLovesMe name, and on the Parenting to Impress blog is for general information purposes only.
 All the activities and ideas shared require adult supervision and children under the age of three should not participate in activities in which small pieces are involved.
 Also, what works with one child may not work with all children.
 ABCJesusLovesMe, as well as Parenting to Impress, contain suggestions and all should be taken simply as suggestions.
 Please seek the advice of a professional when questions arise.